 - 1 teaspoon chili powder

 - 1/4 teaspoon salt (use more if not brining)

 - 1/2 onion

 - 1 garlic clove

 - 1 tablespoon oil

-You can use any seasoning you want for the chicken.
-For this batch (2 chicken breasts), I used: 1 teaspoon chili powder, 1/2 teaspoon Mexican oregano, 1/4 teaspoon garlic powder, 1/4 teaspoon salt, freshly cracked black pepper
+- You can use any seasoning you want for the chicken.
+For this batch (2 chicken breasts), I used: 1 teaspoon chili powder, 1/2 teaspoon Mexican oregano, 1/4 teaspoon garlic powder, 1/4 teaspoon salt, and freshly cracked black pepper.

 You could also use these ingredients to make a Pepita Dip.

 Or a simple batch of Spicy Roasted Pepitas.